 Best Online Criminal Justice Programs in Winston-Salem, NC (2026)

 Winston-Salem, North Carolina has a population of about 250,887.
 The city’s median household income is $57,673 (Census ACS 2023, 5-year).
 About 37.2% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Winston-Salem, with tuition ranging from $6,735 to $22,345 per year.
+Our directory has 65 accredited schools offering criminal justice programs near Winston-Salem, with tuition ranging from $6,735 to $22,345 per year for indexed programs.
 In the Winston-Salem, NC metro area, the top-earning criminal justice-related role is Information Security Analyst at a median $123,700 annually (BLS OEWS, May 2024).

 Closest Criminal Justice Schools to Winston-Salem